80+ Ways to Start a Business With $1,000 or Less

 How to Start a Business With Little or No Money!

 I started this article and this idea because I believe everyone deserves a chance to start their own business, to serve others, and in doing so to create a better life for themselves.
-You probably know by now that there aren't just 1,000 ways to start a business with $1,000 or less - there's an infinite number of ways to start a business with little or no start-up capital.
+You probably know by now that there aren't just 1,000 ways to start a business with $1,000 or less—there are an infinite number of ways to start a business with little or no start-up capital.

 So many people today have the misconception that starting a business takes a lot of money.
 The old saying, "It takes money to make money" has been ingrained in far too many people's memories.
 The truth is, it does NOT take money to make money.
 It takes value to earn money.
 You must provide others (your customers) with massive value.
 In return, they will gladly send you money.

-2. Start a blog with Google AdSense, Chitika ads, an Amazon store, an eBay store, text link ads, or sell your own products or services
+2. Start a blog with Google AdSense, Chitika ads, an Amazon store, an eBay store, or text link ads, or sell your own products or services.

-4. Start a business selling items on eBay
+4. Start a business selling items on eBay.
+Miriam Otto tells us:

 When I'm not selling on eBay, I am a teacher at a local adult school where I help people earn high school diplomas.
 I work 30 hours per week at the school and am still able to run my eBay business.
 You can start a business, and you can start one today.
 The key is to get educated.
 If you are interested in becoming an eBay seller, find an eBay Education Specialist in your area or contact me for more information.

 For ideas on what to sell, check out my blog, The eBay Life, and my store, Blue Frog Shoes.

 5. Start a business selling books or other items on Amazon.

 6. Buy items in bulk from sites like www.liquidation.com and sell them individually.